MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hpc/Submit-HpcJob.md

 ### -Credential
 Specifies a **PSCredential** object for the credentials you want to use to submit the jobs.
-You can use the Get-Credential cmdlet to get a **PSCrendential** object.
+You can use the Get-Credential cmdlet to get a **PSCredential** object.
 If you do not specify this parameter, then the cmdlet submits the jobs with the Windows credentials of the user currently logged in.

 ```yaml